tuffee88/d3d12ProxyEdrDx11_0/README.md

 (see https://docs.microsoft.com/en-us/windows/win32/direct3ddxgi/dxgi-error)

 4. If you're experiencing issues ingame (or after passing the WSOD) try running this game via Vulkan using vkd3d-proton (especially on AMD cards).
-You can get Windows builds at: https://www.nexusmods.com/eldenring/mods/12.
-You just have to replace d3d12_original.dll with the d3d12.dll from vkd3d-proton
+   - You can get Windows builds at: https://www.nexusmods.com/eldenring/mods/12
+   - Just have to replace d3d12_original.dll with the d3d12.dll from vkd3d-proton and try launching the game

 # Notes
 1. So for I've received success reports for the following GPUs: